Craig Hill (actor)

 Craig Hill (born Craig Hill Fowler; March 5, 1926 – April 21, 2014) was an American film actor from Los Angeles, California.
+Since the mid-1960s, he predominantly acted in European films.

 Career

 He was educated in Los Angeles and enrolled the United States Navy.
 Hill began his film career as a contract star for 20th Century Fox beginning with Cheaper by the Dozen.
 He also appeared in Sam Fuller's Fixed Bayonets (1951) and John Ford's What Price Glory as well as in a key role opposite Kirk Douglas in the 1951 crime drama Detective Story.
 After leaving Fox, he co-starred in Universal's The Black Shield of Falworth (1954) and appeared in several American television shows.

 Hill is best known for co-starring in the Desilu Studios television series Whirlybirds from 1957 to 1960, playing "P.T.
 Moore".
 In the mid-1960s, he moved to Spain and gained a new series of fans as a lead actor in several Spaghetti Westerns beginning with Hands of a Gunfighter (1965).
 In 1978 he settled in Begur and starred in several Euro Horror films as well, including The Bloodstained Shadow (1978) and The Monsters of Terror (1970).